-IMPACT 4.10-5 USE OF RECYCLED WATER FOR LANDSCAPE IN AREAS ACCESSIBLE TO THE PUBLIC Applicable Policies and Regulations California Code of Regulations, Title 22 CSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant
+IMPACT 4.10-6 USE OF RECYCLED WATER FOR LANDSCAPE IN AREAS ACCESSIBLE TO THE PUBLIC Applicable Policies and Regulations California Code of Regulations Title 22 SVSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant

-Recycled water would be conveyed to the CSP area for use in irrigating parks, landscaping medians, and landscaping for commercial areas and common areas in high density residential neighborhoods.
-However, individuals using or maintaining the parks and landscaped facilities in areas accessible to the public, may have direct contact with the recycled water with contact with plants, turf or through site run-off when these features are actively irrigated.
+Recycled water would be conveyed to the SVSP for use in irrigation for parks, and landscaping in medians, landscaping for commercial areas and common areas in high density residential neighborhoods.
+Individuals using or maintaining the parks and landscaped facilities in areas accessible to the public would be able to make contact with the water when these features are actively irrigated (grass, and runoff).
 Ponding would be minimized by controlling the rates and frequency of application, as required under Municipal Code Chapter 14.17 and the City's "Rules and regulations for the Use of Recycled Water" (see section 4.11 Public Utilities).
 The PGWWTP is designed and operated to produce effluent that meets or exceeds standards consistent with "Disinfected Tertiary Recycled Water" as defined by Title 22 of the California Code of Regulations.
 Water meeting the standards may be used for unrestricted use, which includes (but is not limited to) body-contact for recreation, irrigation of food crops, and irrigation of parks, playgrounds, and schoolyards.
-The City of Roseville would be responsible for ensuring the application sites comply with the use criteria established in Section 60310 of the CCR.
-The cross-connection requirements would ensure that recycled water does not enter the potable water distribution system.
-Because there is no evidence that the use of teriary-2.2 recycled water would result in any conditions that would expose future occupants and users of the CSP to unacceptable risks, this is considered a less than significant impact.
+The City of Roseville would be responsible for ensuring the application sites comply with the use requirements established in Section 60310 of the CCR.
+The crossconnection requirements would ensure that recycled water does not enter the potable water distribution system.
+Because there is no evidence that the use of teriary-2.2 recycled water would result in any conditions that would unduly expose future occupants to risks, this is considered a less than significant impact.

-It is assumed that future development of the Urban Reserve area would include the potential use of recycled water similar to uses proposed in the CSP.
+Recycled water would be conveyed to the Urban Reserve for use in irrigation for parks, and landscaping in medians, landscaping for commercial areas and common areas in high density residential neighborhoods.
+Individuals using or maintaining the parks and landscaped facilities in areas accessible to the public would be able to make contact with the water when these features are actively irrigated (grass, and runoff).
 Ponding would be minimized by controlling the rates and frequency of application, as required under Municipal Code Chapter 14.17 and the City's "Rules and regulations for the Use of Recycled Water" (see section 4.11 Public Utilities).
 The PGWWTP is designed and operated to produce effluent that meets or exceeds standards consistent with "Disinfected Tertiary Recycled Water" as defined by Title 22 of the California Code of Regulations.
 Water meeting the standards may be used for unrestricted use, which includes (but is not limited to) body-contact for recreation, irrigation of food crops, and irrigation of parks, playgrounds, and schoolyards.
-The City of Roseville would be responsible for ensuring the application sites comply with the use criteria established in Section 60310 of the CCR.
+The City of Roseville would be responsible for ensuring the application sites comply with the use requirements established in Section 60310 of the CCR.
 The cross-connection requirements would ensure that recycled water does not enter the potable water distribution system.
-Because there is no evidence that the use of teriary-2.2 recycled water would result in any conditions that would unduly expose future occupants and users to unacceptable risks, this is considered a less than significant impact.
+Because there is no evidence that the use of teriary-2.2 recycled water would result in any conditions that would unduly expose future occupants to risks, this is considered a less than significant impact.

-IMPACT 4.10-6 POTENTIAL EFFECTS OF ELECTROMAGNETIC FIELDS (EMF) FROM HIGH-VOLTAGE TRANSMISSION LINES Applicable Policies and Regulations City of Roseville General Plan Electromagnetic Field Goals and Policies CSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant
+IMPACT 4.10-7 POTENTIAL EFFECTS OF ELECTROMAGNETIC FIELDS (EMF) FROM HIGH-VOLTAGE TRANSMISSION LINES Applicable Policies and Regulations None Applicable SVSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant